artfoliobuild/UserInterface/README.md

 Implemented a click event handler for the form button that gathers input field data, packages it in JSON, and sends it to our `messages` endpoint.
 `assets/js/message.js`

+## How to Run
+1. Download / clone project to your computer.
+2. Open the index.html file within a browser of your choice.